 Pursuant to our amended and restated articles of association, holders of our ordinary shares have one vote for each ordinary share held on all matters submitted to a vote before the shareholders at a general meeting.
-Under our amended and restated articles of association, the quorum required for general meetings of shareholders must consist of holders of at least two shareholders present in person or by proxy holding 331⁄2% or more of the outstanding ordinary shares of the Company, which complies with the quorum requirements for general meetings under the NASDAQ Marketplace Rules.
+Under our amended and restated articles of association, the quorum required for general meetings of shareholders must consist of at least two shareholders present in person or by proxy (including by voting deed) holding 331/3% or more of the voting rights in the Company, which complies with the quorum requirements for general meetings under the Nasdaq Marketplace Rules.
 A meeting adjourned for lack of a quorum will generally be adjourned to the same day of the following week at the same time and place, or to such other day, time or place as indicated by our board of directors if so specified in the notice of the meeting.
-At the reconvened meeting, any number of shareholders present in person or by proxy shall constitute a lawful quorum, instead of 331⁄2% of the outstanding ordinary shares as required under the NASDAQ Marketplace Rules.
+At the reconvened meeting, any number of shareholders present in person or by proxy shall constitute a lawful quorum, instead of 331/3% of the issued share capital as required under the Nasdaq Marketplace Rules.